t-kadre/Photon/README.md

-# AI-Powered Album Sorter 📸
+# Photon - AI-Powered Album Sorter 📸

 An intelligent photo management system that uses facial recognition to automatically organize and sort your photos in shared albums.